mergermarket/api-entitlements-schema/README.md

 ### Validity

-Statements can have a validity period to facilitate limited time access to a dataset (e.g. trialing access).
+Statements can have a validity period to facilitate limited time access to a dataset (e.g. trailing access).

 ```json
 {